logbn/zongzi/README.md

 The primary goal of this package is to completely wrap Dragonboat behind a facade that presents a simpler interface.

 - Cluster State Registry
+  - Prime shard (shardID: 0)
+  - Stores desired state of all hosts, shards and replicas in the cluster
 - Host Controller
+  - Creates missing shards
+  - Starts and deletes replicas
+  - Responds automatically to changes in registry state
 - Message Bus

-In order to add a replica to a shard using Dragonboat, you must:

-1. Call `dragonboat.(*NodeHost).SyncRequestAddReplica` from a host that is already a member of the shard
-2. Call `dragonboat.(*NodeHost).StartReplica` from the host that wishes to join the shard
+  - Internal gPRC
+  - Facilitates cluster boostrap
+  - Forwards proposals and queries

-The zongzi Agent simplifies this sort of multi-host operation using an internal API that automatically coordinates the necessary multi-host actions required to achieve the desired cluster state.
+The zongzi Agent simplifies multi-host operations using an internal API that automatically coordinates the necessary multi-host actions required to achieve the desired cluster state.

-1. Call `zongzi.(*Agent).CreateReplica` from any host in the cluster and the replica will be added and started on the desired host.
+1. Call `zongzi.(*Agent).CreateReplica` from any host in the cluster
+2. The desired replica state will be stored in the registry
+3. The responsible host controller will start the replica on the desired host

+The cluster state registry is replicated to every host in the cluster so every host always has an eventually consistent snapshot of the cluster topology for command/query forwarding.
+Changes to the cluster can be proposed via internal API so cluster changes are as simple as writing to the registry and the host controllers will reconcile the difference.

+There is no need to import the dragonboat package or interact with the dragonboat host directly.

 ## Architectural Constraints